mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 Generative AI, Large Language Models, Human-AI Interaction
 ======
 * Winata, G. I., Hudi, F., Irawan, P. A., Anugraha, D., Putri, R. A., Wang, Y., ...
 Zhukova,M., ... & Ngo, C. W. (2024).
 WORLDCUISINES: A Massive-Scale Benchmark for Multilingual and Multicultural Visual Question Answering on Global Cuisines. arXiv preprint arXiv:2410.12705. [accepted to NAACL 2025: Main Conference]
-* Zhukova, M., Brehm, L. (2024).
-How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
-Proceedings of the 2024 Annual Meeting of the Lingustic Society of America.
-* Zhukova, M. (2024).
-Emoji Processing in Conversations Between GenZ Users and Chatbots: An Eye Tracking Study.
-Invited talk.
-UC Santa Barbara Department of Linguistics colloquium, Santa Barbara, CA, USA.
 * Zhukova, M., Brehm, L., Todd, S. (2024).
 How Do GenZ Users Process Chatbot Memory Lapses?
 An Eye Tracking Study.
 Poster.
 CAMP6 (California Meeting on Psycholinguistics), Stanford University, Palo Alto, CA, USA.
 * Zhukova, M., Brehm, L. (2024).
 How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
 Poster.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.
 * Zhukova M. (2023).
 AI as a Research Participant: Tips, Tools, and Techniques.
 UX Magazine.